truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

   ## Known Issues

   * vCenter 7.0b has issues rendering the plugin interface ([VCP-89](https://ixsystems.atlassian.net/browse/VCP-89)).
 This is scheduled to be resolved in a future plugin update, but it is recommended for customers to continue using vCenter 6.7-U3 or earlier with this plugin.
   * *https* has been disabled for the 3.3.0 release ([VCP-105](https://ixsystems.atlassian.net/browse/VCP-105)) due to an issue with connector initialization failures and conflicts with the Apache HTTPClient dependency.
-TrueNAS users **must enable http on their TrueNAS system for the 3.3.0 plugin to connect properly.** To verify TrueNAS 11.3 or 12.0 can connect, log in to the web interface, go to **System > General**, and make sure *Web Interface HTTP > HTTPS Redirect* is unset.
+TrueNAS users *must* enable http on their TrueNAS system for the 3.3.0 plugin to connect properly!
+To verify TrueNAS 11.3 or 12.0 can connect, log in to the web interface, go to **System > General**, and make sure **Web Interface HTTP > HTTPS Redirect*** is unset.
 This issue is scheduled for resolution in [plugin version 4.0](https://ixsystems.atlassian.net/projects/VCP/versions/12108).
   * The plugin replication feature has been removed due to numerous long-standing issues that could not be resolved for this version of the plugin.
-Please continue to create replication tasks using the TrueNAS web interface.
+Continue to create replication tasks using the TrueNAS web interface.
   * Cloned datastores always use the first listed interface ([VCP-113](https://ixsystems.atlassian.net/projects/VCP/issues/VCP-113)).
 To work around this issue, either ensure the original datastore is using the desired interface or create a new datastore instead of making a clone.
   * Plugin deployment complains about logging system error ([VCP-114](https://ixsystems.atlassian.net/browse/VCP-114)).
 This is a cosmetic error based on initial plugin deployments creating an empty log file.
 There is no impact to installing or using the vCenter Plugin.